berserkin1337/multi-stage-dnsresolver/README.md

 receiving the Request Message, proxy server based on the Request Type (Type 1/Type 2) searches its cache for corresponding match.
 If match is successful, it will send the response to the client using a Response Message.
 Otherwise, the proxy server will connect to the DNS Server using a TCP port already known to the Proxy server and send a Request Message (same as the client).
-The DNS server has a database (say .txt file) with it containing set of Domain_name to IP_Address mappings.
+The DNS server has a database with it containing set of Domain name to IP Address mappings.
 Once the DNS Server receives the Request Message from proxy server, it searches in its file for possible match and sends a Response Message (Type 3/Type 4) to the proxy server.
 On receiving the Response Message from DNS Server, the proxy server forwards the response back to the client.
 If the Response Message type is 3, then the proxy server must update its cache with the fresh